 EDO also publishes a resource for litigants seeking to go the Resource Management and Planning Appeal Tribunal without legal representation called ‘Going It Alone: A Practical Guide for Unrepresented Litigants in the Resource Management and Planning Appeal Tribunal’.
-‘Going It Alone’ can be purchased from the EDO for $22.00.
-The Resource Management and Planning Appeal Tribunal also publishes detailed Practice Directions on its website at: http://www.rmpat.tas.gov.au.
+‘Going It Alone’ can be purchased from the EDO.
+The Resource and Planning Stream of the Tasmanian Civil and Administrative Tribunal also publishes detailed Practice Directions on its website.

 What is environmental law?

 Environmental law refers to laws that are directed towards protecting natural and cultural resources, including laws relating to pollution, noise, land-use and development, cultural heritage, resource extraction, and threatened species protection.

 The following chapter is a brief overview of environmental and planning legislation.
 For comprehensive information, we recommend the EDO handbook.

 Federal environmental laws

 Most environmental issues in Australia are dealt with at a State level.
 However, some environmental issues have been considered important enough to warrant a coordinated national approach.
 These issues are the subject of Commonwealth legislation and often relate to international treaties to which Australia is a party.
 Environmental issues dealt with in this way include whaling, pollution at sea, greenhouse gas emissions and management of the Australian territories in Antarctica.

 The main piece of legislation in federal environmental laws is the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
 This Act deals with such issues as wetlands of international significance, World Heritage areas, places on the National Heritage List, migratory species, and threatened species.
 This Act is discussed in greater detail below.